Unavoidable substructures in large and infinite $2$-edge-connected graphs: Appendix: Other unavoidable substructures

-In this section we apply our results on unavoidable induced subgraphs (\cref{thm:2econ,thm:inf2econ}) to provide results on other unavoidable substructures.
+In this appendix we apply our results on unavoidable induced subgraphs (\cref{thm:2econ,thm:inf2econ}) to provide results on other unavoidable substructures in $2$-edge-connected graphs.
 The proofs are mostly straightforward, so we leave them to the reader, giving only occasional comments.